-At the institutional level, students enhance college readiness and ongoing success by acquiring the necessary study and self-evaluation strategies to persist.
-With student persistence and progression in mind, the QEP Committee established unit goals for the study that will support institutional goals 1 and 2.
+At the institutional level, students enhance future academic success by acquiring the necessary study and self-advocacy strategies to persist and complete a degree or certificate.
+With student retention and progression in mind, the QEP Committee established the following student success goals for the QEP.